Goalsum/TataruBook/docs/commands.md

 However, writing this record manually requires finding the `account_index` of the `Sharlayan Bank current` to be `1` and filling that in the `src_account` field, and finding the `account_index` of the `Food and Beverages` to be `2` and filling that in the `dst_account` field.
 This lookup process is cumbersome - especially when the `accounts` table has dozens of records.

 To solve this problem, TataruBook allows filling in **names** in certain places where indexes need to be filled in.
-For example, to insert the above record into the `postings` table, you can write this in the csv file (if you don't understand why the cell below `posting_index` is empty, see [automatically generated index fields]({{ site.baseurl }}/commands.html#automatically-generated-index-fields)):
+For example, to insert the above record into the `postings` table, you can write this in the CSV file (if you don't understand why the cell below `posting_index` is empty, see [automatically generated index fields]({{ site.baseurl }}/commands.html#automatically-generated-index-fields)):

 | posting_index | trade_date | src_account | src_change | dst_account | comment |
 |:-:|:-:|:-:|:-:|:-:|:-:|